CrcCheckCopy is a command-line utility for Windows and MacOS that lets you compare small or huge amounts of files in a very convenient way.

 Two of the unique benefits of this file comparison utility is that you can send this file via email if you want to compare or verify files on a remote computer.
 Or you can store this text file together with your file set for future verification of its integrity.

 If you find our file comparison utility useful, please consider making a donation.
-Any amount matters.
+Any amount is important.

 Click on the button above or scan the QR code to make a donation.
 It's good karma.

 Currently, donors will also get a license for the PRO edition of the software.
-(This is a manual operation so you can expect the license within the next 24 hours)
+(You can expect the license within the next 24 hours)

 End-user license agreement